Russian rouble firms vs dollar, OFZ bonds near 2-month highs

-April 19 (Reuters) - The Russian rouble firmed against the dollar in early trade on Tuesday, while prices for OFZ government bonds rose to their highest since Feb.
+April 19 (Reuters) - The Russian rouble firmed against the dollar on Tuesday, while prices for OFZ government bonds rose to their highest since Feb.
 21 on expectations that the central bank would soon cut interest rates again.

+The rouble has fully recovered to levels seen before Feb.
+24 when Russia sent tens of thousands of troops to Ukraine, triggering an unprecedented wave of western sanctions against Russia.

+Now Russia faces soaring inflation and capital flight while grappling with a possible debt default, while movements in the rouble are artificially limited by capital controls that Russia imposed in late February.

+The rouble ended Moscow trading 1.6% firmer against the dollar at 78.52 RUBUTSTN=MCX, its strongest level since April 11.

-At 0738 GMT, the rouble was 0.6% stronger against the dollar at 79.30 RUBUTSTN=MCX and had eased 0.2% to trade at 83.97 versus the euro EURRUBTN=MCX after on Monday briefly touching its strongest level since April 8 of 82.60.
+Against the euro, the rouble eased 0.5% to 84.10 EURRUBTN=MCX after on Monday briefly touching its strongest level since April 8 of 82.60.

-The rouble's movements are artificially limited by capital controls that Russia imposed in late February in response to the hit suffered by its financial sector and economy from unprecedented western sanctions.
-The sanctions are designed to punish Moscow for sending tens of thousands of troops to Ukraine on Feb.
-24.

-On the bond market, where non-residents have not been allowed to sell paper since late February, yields on 10-year benchmark OFZ bonds fell to 10.36% RU10YT=RR from around 11.6% a week ago, moving inversely with their prices.
+On the bond market, where non-residents have not been allowed to sell paper since late February, yields on 10-year benchmark OFZ bonds fell to 10.25% RU10YT=RR, their lowest since Feb.
+21, from around 11.6% seen a week ago.
+Yields move inversely with bond prices.

 Central Bank Governor Elvira Nabiullina on Monday said the central bank should work on increasing the availability of credit for the economy, indicating that it would consider cutting its key rate from 17% at the next board meeting on April 29.